bellingeri/localPTZtime/readme.md

 An example using NTP synchronization can be seen in the [_example.py](_example.py) file.
 You will only need to set the Wi-Fi data and the definition string.

+## Note

+Posix TZ string like `<+11>-11` shouldn't be valid as defined on the [gnu.org](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html) site, but they appear to be widely used.
+For this reason they are still accepted.

 ## Known issues

-* No formal string checks can be performed in MicroPython at this time; Inserting a malformed string causes unpredictable errors.
+* No formal string checks can be performed in MicroPython at this time; Using a malformed string causes unpredictable errors.

 ## To Do

 1. Enable use of checkptz() also in MicroPython.
 2. More test for various timezones and special cases.
+Tests for DST defined with "Jn" or "n" instead of "M".